iechor/docs/content/storage/storagedriver/device-mapper-driver.md

   running container is using them.

-- **Note**: when using `devicemapper` and the `json-file` log driver, the log files generated by a container are still stored in Docker's dataroot directory, by default `/var/lib/docker`.
+- **Note**: when using `devicemapper` and the `json-file` log driver, the log files generated by a container are still stored in iEchor's dataroot directory, by default `/var/lib/iechor`.
 If your containers generate lots of log messages, this may lead to increased disk usage or the inability to manage your system due to a full disk.
 You can configure a
   [log driver](../../config/containers/logging/configure.md) to store your container